mxashlynn/Memory-GBS4/README.md

 ## Contributors ⚗️🍧

-- Solely the work of [Paige Ashlynn](https://github.com/mxashlynn/).
+- Solely the work of [Paige Ashlynn](https://github.com/mxashlynn/), with the exception of
+- Music and sound effects by [Emberlynn Bland](https://goodnightgirl.bandcamp.com/).

 ## Rights 🏳️‍🌈🏳️‍⚧️